-In this step by step guide I’m going to show you how to start your first vegetable garden.
-From picking good soil to picking easy to grow fruits and vegetables this guide will make it easy for even absolute beginners.
+In this guide I’m going to show you how to start your first vegetable garden.
+From picking good soil to picking easy to grow fruits and vegetables.
+This step by step guide will make it easy for even absolute beginners to start a successful garden.
 With my help you’ll be able to grow vegetables to put on your table everyday this summer and fall!

 Let’s talk about why THIS is the year you should start your first vegetable garden.